 This report and other documents filed with the Securities and Exchange Commission (SEC) may contain forward-looking statements.
 In addition, our senior management may make forward-looking statements orally to analysts, investors, the media and others.
 Forward-looking statements can be identified by the fact that they do not relate strictly to historical or current facts.
 They often include words or variation of words such as "expects," "anticipates," "intends," "plans," "believes," "commits," "seeks," "estimates," "projects," "forecasts," "targets," "would," "will," "should," "could," "may" or other similar expressions.
 Forward-looking statements provide management's current expectations or predictions of future conditions, events or results.
 All statements that address operating performance, events or developments that we expect or anticipate will occur in the future are forward-looking statements.
 They may include estimates of revenues, client trajectory, income, effective tax rate, earnings per share, cost savings, capital expenditures, dividends, share repurchases, liquidity, capital structure, market share, industry volumes or other financial items, descriptions of management's plans or objectives for future operations, services or products, or descriptions of assumptions underlying any of the above.
-They may also include the expected impact of the coronavirus (COVID-19) pandemic, including, without limitation, the impact on economic and financial markets, the Company's capital resources and financial condition, future expenditures, potential regulatory actions, such as extensions of tax filing deadlines or other related relief, changes in consumer behaviors and modifications to the Company's operations relating thereto.
+They may also include the expected impact of external events beyond the Company's control, such as outbreaks of infectious disease (including the coronavirus (COVID-19) pandemic), severe weather events, natural or manmade disasters, or changes in the regulatory environment in which we operate.